 It’s the penultimate ranking event of the season and the last tournament in the lucrative Coral Series.

-Mark Allen joined Stephen Maguire in the Tour Championship final after a comprehensive 9-2 victory over Mark Selby on Thursday in Milton Keynes.
+Mark Allen joined Stephen Maguire in the Tour Championship title decider after a comprehensive 9-2 victory over Mark Selby on Thursday in Milton Keynes.